 Rolling hills, rushing rivers, windswept moors and a dramatic coast are all on the doorstep of Berwickshire holiday cottages.
 This unspoiled corner of southern Scotland is scattered with stately homes, ruined castles and abbeys, recalling a turbulent history of bloody battles with the English.
-Explore the region's majestic landscapes and it's easy to see why they have inspired artists and writers such as Sir Walter Scott and Robert Burns for centuries.
-Whether you fancy hiking through glorious countryside, climbing a craggy hill for breathtaking views or exploring charming towns and villages, there's no shortage of things to do on self-catering holidays in Berwickshire.
-Golf, fishing, mountain-biking and wildlife-watching are popular activities, and with its fresh air and stunning scenery, Berwickshire is the perfect place to unwind and savour a gentler pace of life.
+Explore the region's majestic landscapes; it's easy to see why they have inspired artists and writers such as Sir Walter Scott and Robert Burns for centuries.
+Whether you fancy hiking through glorious countryside, climbing a craggy hill for breath-taking views or exploring charming towns and villages, there's no shortage of things to do on self-catering holidays in Berwickshire.
+Golf, fishing, mountain-biking and wildlife-watching are popular activities.
+With its fresh air and stunning scenery, Berwickshire is the perfect place to unwind and savour a gentler pace of life.

 This semi-detached cottage is in a courtyard location in the rural hamlet of Allanton just outside Chirnside in the Scottish Borders Groom's Cottage is a few miles from the coast at Berwick and can sleep four people in two bedrooms.

 Set in the grounds of 17th century Press Castle in The Old Coach House, a stunning semi-detached cottage near Coldingham in the Scottish Borders region.
 The 400-year-old cottage boasts luxury and traditional charm and includes an open fire, extensive manicured grounds and views of the countryside.